aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/save-using-specified-fonts-subsystem/_index.md

 ### 1. Java Development Kit (JDK)

 Ensure you have Java Development Kit (JDK) installed on your system.
-You can download it from [here](https://www.oracle.com/java/technologies/javase-jdk15-downloads.html) if you haven't already.
+You can download it from the **Oracle JDK 15 download page**(https://www.oracle.com/java/technologies/javase-jdk15-downloads.html) if you haven't already.

 ### 2. Aspose.Note for Java Library

 Download and set up the Aspose.Note for Java library.
-You can download it from the [website](https://releases.aspose.com/note/java/).
+You can download it from the **Aspose.Note for Java release page**(https://releases.aspose.com/note/java/).

 ## Import Packages